Why We Don’t Use Dyed Mulch

-There are numerous reasons why not to use dyed mulches in the landscape.
+There are numerous reasons why we don’t to use dyed mulches in the landscape.
 Aside from looking artificial here are a few more.

 Origin of Dyed Mulch